JoaoGranja/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### Solution Approach

-The approach followed to find the best solution for this project was to take the infamous LeNet neural network architecture, discussed on previous lessons and improve the architeture changing some neural network parameters and adding more features.
+The approach followed to find the best solution for this project was to take the infamous LeNet neural network architecture, discussed on previous lessons and improve the architecture changing some neural network parameters and adding more features.
 I decided to use this kind of neural network because it has a very simple architecture and it yielded very good results on previous lesson for the handwritten digit images classifier.
 Although the problem is not the same, many principles are.
 In fact the best way to recognize the traffic sign is to look to the shapes of the images, like on the handwritten digit images.

 Using the same LeNet neural network architecture as on previous lessons, the obtained results were not satisfied.
 So I follow an iterative approach until find a good solution for this problem.
 Below I summary the steps followed:

 * First I decided to change the dimensions of the LeNet layers by adding more filters to the convolution layers which improves the results.
-This was a very important step to take because the number of the ouptut classes for this problem is 43 instead of 10 on lesson problem, So to have better results I have to increase the number of parameters on the last fully-connected layers, which means increase the deep of the convolution layers.
+This was a very important step to take because the number of the output classes for this problem is 43 instead of 10 on lesson problem, So to have better results I have to increase the number of parameters on the last fully-connected layers, which means increase the deep of the convolution layers.
 * Second step was to deal with overfitting.
-After the first step I achieve good results for the training set accuracy but not for the validation set acuracy which indicates overfitting issue.
+After the first step I achieve good results for the training set accuracy but not for the validation set accuracy which indicates overfitting issue.
 To deal with that I augment the training data by translating, rotating and shifting images as explained on Step 2 of this report.
 However that was not enough, so I add the regularization feature Dropout in each layer.
 This improve considerably the validation set accuracy (higher than 0.98).

 My final model results were:
-* training set accuracy of 0.995
+* training set accuracy of 0.993
-* validation set accuracy of 0.986
+* validation set accuracy of 0.990
-* test set accuracy of 0.909
+* test set accuracy of 0.964

-These results were calculated on 19 and 21 cells of the notebook.
+These results were calculated on 14th and 16th cells of the Ipython notebook 'Traffic_Sign_Classifier.ipynb'.

 ### Analyse the misclassified labels of the validation set